 If you take more than the recommended amount of Kerendia

 Call your doctor right away if you believe you’ve taken too much Kerendia.
-Another option is to call the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
+Another option is to call America’s Poison Centers at 800-222-1222 or use its online tool.
 If you have severe symptoms, immediately call 911 or your local emergency number, or go to the nearest emergency room.

 The dosages in this article are typical dosages provided by the drug’s manufacturer.
 If your doctor recommends Kerendia for you, they will prescribe the dosage that’s right for you.
 Always follow the dosage that your doctor prescribes for you.